BillHertzing/BlazorExamples/Demos/Demo10/ReadMe.md

-# Blazor With ServiceStack Demonstrations Demo10 ReadMe (at the Demo10 subfolder level)
+# Blazor With ServiceStack Demonstrations Demo10 ReadMe (at the common Demo10 Solution subfolder level)
 If you are viewing this ReadMe.md in GitHub, [here is this same ReadMe on the documentation site](ReadMe.html)

-This is the specific documentation for Demo10, *Blazor GUI served by ServiceStack Middleware hosted by Kestrel-Only Web Host hosted in a GenericHost having a Windows Service Lifetime
+This is the specific documentation for Demo10, *Adding Event Tracing for Windows (ETW)*.

 ## Introduction
-The Blazor GUI project adds the ability to publish to a specific folder within the _\_PublishedAgent\PublishedService_ subdirectory tree using the `PublishedService.pubxml` publishing option
-The server project grows into a Windows Service
+The Blazor GUI project ...
-The Common DTOs ..
+The server project logs method boundries in the tracing window (not getters or setters yet) The Common DTOs ..

 ## Blazor GUI